-Partner Grants are intended to allow the Institute and Federal, State, or local agencies or foundations, trusts, or other private entities to combine financial resources in pursuit of common interests.
-Although many, if not most, Partner Grants will fall under the Special Interest program categories cited in section III.A., proposals addressing other emerging or high priority court-related problems will be considered on a case-by-case basis.
-The Institute and its financial partners may set any level for Partner Grants, subject to the entire amount of the grant being available at the time of the award; applicants for Partner Grants may request any amount of funding.
+Partner Grants are intended to allow SJI and federal, state, or local agencies or foundations, trusts, or other private entities to combine financial resources in pursuit of common interests.
+Though many, if not most, Partner Grants will fall under the Special Interest program categories cited in section III.A., proposals addressing other emerging or high priority court-related problems will be considered on a case-by-case basis.
+SJI and its financial partners may set any level for Partner Grants, subject to the entire amount of the grant being available at the time of the award; applicants for Partner Grants may request any amount of funding.
 Grant periods for Partner Grants ordinarily may not exceed 36 months.

 Partner Grants are subject to the same cash match requirement as Project Grants.
-In other words, grant awards by the Institute must be matched at least dollar-for-dollar.
+In other words, grant awards by SJI must be matched at least dollar-for-dollar.
 Applicants may contribute the required cash match directly or in cooperation with third parties.
 Partner Grants are coordinated by the funding organizations.
-Applicants considering Partner Grants are encouraged to contact Institute staff to discuss the potential of this mechanism for project funding.
 Partner Grant application procedures can be found in section IV.E.

-Scholarships are intended to enhance the skills, knowledge, and abilities of State court judges and court managers by enabling them to attend out-of-State, or to enroll in online, educational and training programs sponsored by national and State providers that they could not otherwise attend or take online because of limited State, local, and personal budgets.
+Scholarships are intended to enhance the skills, knowledge, and abilities of state court judges and court managers by enabling them to attend out-of-state, or to enroll in online, educational and training programs sponsored by national and state providers that they could not otherwise attend or take online because of limited state, local, and personal budgets.
 Scholarships may not exceed $1,500.
-The Institute's Board of Directors intends to reserve up to $175,000 for scholarships in FY 2008.
 Scholarship application procedures can be found in section IV.D.

 A. Project Grants